telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

     way only to show the enormous flexibility of subscriptions.
 -   The throttling element is used to specify a minimum inter-notification arrival time.
-So, setting throttling to 5 seconds as in the example above makes that a notification will not be sent if a previous notification was sent less than 5 seconds ago, no matter how many actual changes take place in that period.
-This is to not stress the notification receptor in case of having context producers that update attribute values too frequently.
+So, setting throttling to 5 seconds as in the example above, makes a notification not to be sent if a previous notification was sent less than 5 seconds ago, no matter how many actual changes take place in that period.
+This is give the notification receptor a means to protect itself against context producers that update attribute values too frequently.

 The response corresponding to that request contains a subscription ID (a 24 hexadecimal number used for updating and cancelling the subscription